23rd December 2016

 The app synthesises job text and outcomes data using listings from over 10,000 companies, with algorithms picking out the jobs that fill the fastest and generate the most interest, sifting out patterns that work.
 When you upload a post, Textio runs a comparison against its database and gives you a score, a summary of pros and cons, and suggestions for edits.

-There are plenty of HR recruitment tools that can help you find a good employee, partner or executive, but what really matters is your screening process.
-When you interview a candidate, you need to ask the right questions to help you gather deep insights into their personality, mental processes, and how hard they’ll perform on the job.
+There are plenty of HR recruitment tools that can help you find a good employee, partner or executive, but what really matters is the person behind the application.
+When interviewing a candidate you need to ask questions that provide deep insights into their personality, mental processes, and how hard they’ll perform on the job.

 Categories: Finding Talent